 Horticultural oils have insecticidal activity.
-They may work by membrane disruption or some used to think by "suffocation."
+They probably work by membrane disruption, not by "suffocation."
 Professional and amateur horticulturists are often confused about the use of petroleum oils for pest control on ornamental plants.
 Such oils are called summer oils, dormant oils, and horticultural oils.
 Horticultural oils and summer oils are synonymous terms.
 In practice, selecting the proper oil for insect and mite control on ornamental plants is much simpler than it seems.
 The only formulations for sale in garden shops, nurseries and hardware stores that come in quart sizes or less are horticultural or summer oils.

 The confusion arises in unfortunate wording on the labels of many oils that often have directions for winter or dormant applications first and in fairly large type.
 This leads the buyer to believe the oil is a dormant oil when it is actually a horticultural oil that can be applied during the dormant season also.